 Decreasing Our Emissions

-We continually seek new ways to decrease our contribution to greenhouse gas emissions and reduce air emissions from other sources.
+We continually seek to decrease our greenhouse gas emissions and to reduce other air emissions.

-We find creative, responsible and beneficial uses for our wood residuals and work to reduce waste generated in our manufacturing process.
+We find creative, responsible and beneficial uses for our wood by-products and work to reduce waste generated in our manufacturing process.

 Verifying with Certification

-We prove our strong performance in sustainable forest management and wood fiber procurement through externally validated certification programs.
+We validate our strong performance in sustainable forest management and wood fiber procurement through certification to internationally recognized sustainability standards.

 PRACTICING SUSTAINABLE FORESTRY

-As one of the world's oldest and largest private timberland owners, we've been growing, harvesting and regrowing forests for more than a century.
-We have proved working forests can be managed sustainably for a very long time — ensuring our customers have access to a renewable supply of wood while protecting the other important benefits forests provide.
+As North America’s largest private timberland owner, we've been growing, harvesting and regrowing forests for a very long time — ensuring our customers have access to a renewable supply of wood while protecting the other important benefits forests provide.
+Today, we plan our sustainable forest management activities on at least a 100-year horizon, sometimes mapping as far out as 200 years to ensure our forests last forever.

-- 1937: We begin research into sustainable-yield forestry, which ensures harvesting does not diminish the forest's ability to provide the timber volume in the future.
+• 1937: We begin research into sustainable-yield forestry, which ensures harvesting does not diminish the forest's ability to provide timber volume in the future.

-- 1941: We establish the first certified tree farm in the United States, located on 120,000 acres of harvested and fire-burned land in Washington state.
+• 1941: We establish the first certified tree farm in the United States on 200,000 acres of harvested and fire-burned land in Washington state.

-- 2006: We are one of the first companies to register our timberlands to be certified to the Sustainable Forestry Initiative® Forest Management Standard, a third-party sustainable forestry certification.
+• 2006: We become one of the first companies to certify our timberlands to the Sustainable Forestry Initiative® Forest Management Standard, a third-party sustainable forestry certification.

 Today, we continue to certify 100 percent of our forests to the SFI® Forest Management Standard.
-We plant about 130 to 150 million seedlings per year in our harvested sites, equivalent to almost four trees per second, and we are transparent about our harvesting and planting metrics.
+We plant more than 100 million seedlings each year in our harvested sites, and we are transparent about our harvesting and planting metrics.

 Everyday